bxdoan/bxdoan/README.md

 <div align="center">

-> Being weak is nothing to be ashamed of… Staying weak is !!
+> Every journey begins with a single step.
+We just have to have patience.

-> — Fuegoleon Vermillion —
+> — Milly Thompson —

 </div>